query/adium-scripts/README.rst

 Adds the following message tokens to Adium:

 %_discNumber
-    The disc number of the current iTunes track.
+    The disc number of the current iTunes track, or "0" if no disc number is specified.

 %_rating
     The rating of the current iTunes track, as Unicode filled or empty stars